 2.9 The way the Council manages its properties and other assets has a direct impact on the services it provides and the CAMP seeks to ensure that the Council achieves the optimum use of its assets whilst supporting service delivery across the Council and achieving the aims of its Corporate Plan.
 Asset management is not merely about how to make financial savings, it is about ensuring that the Council achieves the maximum efficiency from its assets.
 Realising the CAMP's objectives requires a long term strategy and the CAMP is therefore updated regularly.
+The latest CAMP covers the period 2019 to 2022 and was approved by Cabinet on 29th July 2019.

-The CAMP is currently in the process of being revised.
-2.10 The objective of the CAMP are :-
+2.10 The objectives of the CAMP are :-

-- To ensure an efficient, effective, and sustainable use of land and buildings to deliver fit for purpose property to support the council's service delivery; - To identify and pursue opportunities to generate capital receipts and revenue generating opportunities from surplus property; - To ensure that Premises Managers / Duty Holders manage Council assets so that they comply with appropriate statutory, regulatory and corporate standards, and are maintained to an appropriate level; - To ensure that all asset information held is in a user friendly form which is accessible to service providers; and - To work in partnership and collaborate with other public sector bodies within the Vale of Glamorgan to achieve efficiencies in the use of property assets. - 2.11 In order to achieve these objectives, Service Asset Management Plan (SAMP) questionnaires are completed annually by each service area and provides data relating to the assets each service is allocated.
-They assist in aligning property assets' ability to meet both current and future service delivery needs.
+- To ensure an efficient, effective, and sustainable use of land and buildings to deliver fit for purpose property to support the council's service delivery; - To identify and pursue opportunities to generate capital receipts and revenue generating opportunities from surplus property; - To ensure that Premises Managers / Duty Holders manage Council assets so that they comply with appropriate statutory, regulatory and corporate standards, and are maintained to an appropriate level; - To ensure that all asset information held is in a user friendly form which is accessible to service providers; and - To work in partnership and collaborate with other public sector bodies within the Vale of Glamorgan to achieve efficiencies in the use of property assets.

+- 2.11 In order to achieve these objectives, Service Asset Management Plan (SAMP) questionnaires are completed annually by each service area and provides data relating to the assets each service is allocated.
+They assist in aligning the Council's property assets to meet both current and future service delivery needs.
 They are also an integral part of informing whether assets are fit for purpose and performing as required.
 Performance is reviewed on a suitability and sufficiency basis, with consideration given to workforce planning requirements. - 2.12 Forming part of the Council's accommodation strategy, the Space Project is focussed specifically on the key corporate buildings.
 Since its implementation it has become a key driver for achieving a more efficient use of our corporate buildings and this will continue into the future. - 2.13 An Acquisition Protocol has been developed which will help to ensure that a coordinated approach is adopted for any potential acquisitions.
-The protocol will require :- - The reason for acquisition; - A property search to be undertaken by Asset Management/Estates, initially undertaking a review of property already in Council ownership/control, and only if deemed appropriate should a wider search of third party properties be undertaken; - Option appraisal including an assessment on a whole life costing basis to establish the most cost effective options to provide a suitable building; and - An approval process, including referrals to Cabinet or relevant strategic groups. - 2.14 Working in a collaborative way is one of the Council's 5 Ways of Working and the Council is taking opportunities to achieve this by a more effective use of its assets through collaboration and joint working initiatives with other public sector organisations.
-This financial year the Vale, Valleys and Cardiff Adoption Service has relocated to the Dock Office, Barry.
-The Council also has a Community Asset Transfer Protocol which identifies when the Council can consider the transfer of an asset and how local communities could register an interest in taking over a Council owned property. - 2.15 Further detail can be found at Corporate Asset Management Plan Update
+The protocol will require the following:- - The reason for acquisition; - A property search to be undertaken by Asset Management/Estates, initially undertaking a review of property already in Council ownership/control, and only if deemed appropriate should a wider search of third party properties be undertaken; - A completed option appraisal including an assessment on a whole life costing basis to establish the most cost effective options to provide a suitable building; and - An approval process, including referrals to Cabinet or relevant strategic groups. - 2.14 Working in a collaborative way is one of the Council's 5 Ways of Working and the Council is taking opportunities to achieve this by a more effective use of its assets through collaboration and joint working initiatives with other public sector organisations.
+The Council's Community Asset Transfer Protocol which was reviewed and agreed by Cabinet on 16th December 2019.
+This protocol identifies when the Council can consider the transfer of an asset and how local communities could register an interest in taking over a Council owned property. - 2.15 Further detail can be found at Corporate Asset Management Plan Update